Idle air adjustment on the /2 BMW motorcycle Bing carbs

-If the rpm actually drops, that is a seriously major flat spot.
+If the rpm drops, that is a seriously major flat spot.

-The two most common reasons for a flat spot are plugged idle gas jet and/or an intake leak.
-The gas jet, usually a #35, can be removed, carefully inspected and cleaned.
+The two most common reasons for a flat spot are plugged idle gas jet or an intake leak.
+The gas jet, usually a #35, can be removed, carefully inspected, and cleaned.
 It can plug up again immediately.
 It may take several removal and cleanings to get it to stay clean.

 All /2 BMW Bing carbs were delivered to the USA with a # 35 jet.
 I saw many European delivery bikes with a # 30 jet.
 They wouldn’t adjust properly with our fuel in the USA.
-I changed them to a # 35 and that would usually fix it.
-On the later carbs (US) with the lever type of float needle, you may red about them below.
+I changed them to a # 35, and that would usually fix it.

 I found it necessary to use a round screwdriver that had a blade that exactly fit the slot in the idle jet.
 Some screwdrivers have a square shank, so don’t use them.
-The square edge can “scrape” off some of the soft metal and that can clog up the jet.
+The square edge can “scrape” off some of the soft metal, and that can clog up the jet.
 Get the round type.
-You may have to grind the screwdriver tip to exactly fit that slot.
-Do it, as a perfect fit is important.
+Grind the screwdriver tip to fit that slot perfectly.
+A perfect fit is important.
 The round ones still have square edges that stick out where they were pressed into shape at the tip.
 Grind these square edges off so that they are smooth.
 I suggest that you use some shrink wrap to protect the sides of the screwdriver from touching the side of the carb.
-Insert the screwdriver carefully into the cavity and don’t allow it to touch the sides.
+Insert the screwdriver carefully into the cavity, and don’t allow it to touch the sides.
 Carefully “feel” for the slot and move it back and forth to make sure that the screwdriver is well centered in the slot.
 You do not want it touching the side.

 An intake leak is usually due to warped carb flanges.
-See my page about how to fix the warped flanges yourself.
+That is my article on how to fix the warped flanges yourself.

 The sidecar float chamber

-By now you may be asking, “What is a sidecar float chamber?”
+You may be asking, “What is a sidecar float chamber?”
 That is simple.
-On a solo bike the line of gravity is always straight down through the center line of the motorcycle as you go lean right and left through curves.
-It better be, or you have just crashed.
+On a solo bike, the line of gravity is always straight down through the motorcycle’s centerline as you lean right and left through curves.
 On a sidecar bike, as one goes around a right curve, the force shoves the fuel in the right carb towards the center of the motorcycle.
-This will starve the main jet.
-So, Bing has mounted a small float chamber on the “outside” of the carb to supply fuel while going through a curve.
-During a really long curve, BMW found that the chamber wasn’t large enough and it would finally use up the fuel and starve out.
-In 1963, Bing made a different casting to hold more fuel for the really long curves.
+The centrifugal force will starve the main jet.
+Bing has a float chamber on the “outside” of the carb to supply fuel while going through a curve.
+During a long curve, BMW found that the chamber wasn’t large enough and would finally use up the fuel and starve out.
+In 1963, Bing made a different casting to hold more fuel for the long curves.

-Here is the bottom view and you can see the 4 threads showing.
-The screw cap is smaller than the main jet cover.
+Here is the bottom view, and you can see the 4 threads showing on the mixture screw.
+The slot screw cap on the left is smaller than the hex main jet cover.

-This shows the 1963 and later type sidecar float chamber.
-See how it is about twice as fat?
+This photo shows the 1963 and later type sidecar float chamber.
+It is about twice as fat.

-In 1968, the carb float bowl tops were changed, along with some less obvious items.
+In 1968, the carb float bowl tops and some less obvious items were changed.
 We call those “lever tops” because of the lever action on the float valve.
-The nasty symptom is that no adjustment will get it really right.
+The nasty symptom is that no adjustment will get it right.
 I found that changing to a # 40 idle air jet fixed it.
-In a few cases I had to go to a #45 to get it to adjust correctly.
+In a few cases, I had to go to a # 45 to get it to adjust correctly.
 You may need a different size jet on each side.
 Don’t worry about it.
 Just make it idle (and lift off idle) smoothly.
-(In 1968 the flywheel was slightly lighter too.
-The frame no longer had sidecar lugs and didn’t need the heavy flywheel.
-This light flywheel makes it slightly harder to idle on one side only. )
+(In 1968, the flywheel was slightly lighter too.
+The frame no longer had sidecar lugs; without a sidecar, it didn’t need the heavy flywheel.
+This light flywheel makes it slightly harder to only idle on one side.

-The sport models R69, R69S, and R50S had a slightly different gasket between the carb and head.
+The sports models R69, R69S, and R50S had a slightly different gasket between the carb and head.
 It has a metal sealing ring and provides a much better intake seal.
-We saw far less intake leaks with this system.
+We saw far fewer intake leaks with this system.

 Idle air mixture adjustment

-After you have tried the “idle mixture test” a few times you will learn what is normal.
-It is a fast and accurate way of diagnosing if the carb can be adjusted, or more work needs to be done first.
+After you have tried the “idle mixture test” a few times, you will learn what is normal.
+It is a fast and accurate way of diagnosing if the carb can be adjusted or if more work needs to be done first.
 Try it on your now perfectly operating carbs to learn.
-You are now thinking, “This guy wants me to screw up my carbs” and I don’t blame you.
+You are now thinking, “This guy wants me to screw up my carbs,” and I don’t blame you.
 You should count the turn or fraction of a turn, in or out.
-That way you can always return it to where it was.
+That way, you can always return it to where it was.